syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 **2019-08-07**

-* Added Add-On Experimental Node Optimizations.
+* Added experimental [Node Optimizations](../../03.addons/07.metakube-node-optimization/default.en.md) Add-On.
 This Add-On configures system settings to optimize your virtual machine for using docker containers under load.
-This should improve your general system and network performance: [Node Optimizations](https://docs.syseleven.de/metakube/en/addons/metakube-node-optimization)
+This should improve your general system and network performance.
-* Added Add-On MetaKube Monitoring (Prometheus Operator).
+* Added [MetaKube Monitoring](../../03.addons/03.metakube-monitoring/default.en.md) Add-On (Prometheus Operator).
 The Prometheus Operator deloys a full monitoring stack.
 Including Grafana, Prometheus and the Alertmanager.
 You can configure several setting like the retention period of your data.
-You can also configure a mail address or a slack channel to recieve you alerts.
-Additional information for this Add-On can be found here: [MetaKube Monitoring](https://docs.syseleven.de/metakube/en/Add-Ons/metakube-monitoring)
+You can also configure a mail address or a slack channel to recieve your alerts.

 **2019-08-06**